 Hancock Notch Trail

 The parking area is on a hairpin turn, so I was careful as I crossed the road to access Hancock Notch Trail.
-Heading down the steps to the trail I noted how well used it was.
-With a grin on my face I tilted my head back and breathed in deep gulps of the timberline pine and spruce I love so much.
+I noted how well-used it was before heading down the steps to the trail.
+Then, with a grin, I tilted my head back and breathed deep gulps of the timberline pine and spruce I love so much.
 It felt good to be back in the beautiful, rugged White Mountains.

-The trail was well pounded dirt, and the first couple of miles were easy as I stepped around the classic White Mountain roots and rocks.
-There really is not much better hiking on the east coast than the White Mountains.
+The trail was well-pounded dirt, and the first few miles were easy as I stepped around the classic White Mountain roots and rocks.
+There is not much better hiking on the east coast than in the White Mountains.

 Cedar Brook Trail

 As I turned left onto the Cedar Brook trail, I glanced up the Hancock Notch trail to my right.
-I would be finishing the Desolation Loop on that trail and remember thinking that it looked much more rugged than the hard-packed dirt I was currently hiking on.
-As a matter of fact, the dark firs leaning in over the narrow, shadowed trail looked a little ominous.
+I would be finishing the Desolation Loop on that trail and remember thinking it looked much more rugged than the hard-packed dirt I was currently hiking on.
+AThedark, leaning in over the narrow, shadowed trail, looked a little ominous.

 Hancock Loop Trail

 I did not get to the Hancock Loop Trail until around 2 PM.
-Messing around with my new Arc Haul pack at the car had taken longer than I realized.
-As I started up the Hancock Loop Trail I began running into all of the hikers coming down the mountain.
+Messing around with my new Arc Haul pack in the car had taken longer than I realized.
+As I started up the Hancock Loop Trail, I began running into all the hikers coming down the mountain.
 Was I starting too late?
 The positive side of a late start would hopefully be no crowds at the top!

-The climb up was rocky, and I lowered my head and settled into my stride, finding a regular rhythm as I climbed and pulled myself up the mountain.
-I reached the junction for the actual loop at about 3,400 feet.
-Taking a left, I picked my way down a steep rocky descent before reaching the bottom and beginning the serious climb up to Mountain Hancock’s summit.
+The climb was rocky, and I lowered my head and settled into my stride, finding a regular rhythm as I climbed and pulled myself up the mountain.
+Finally, I reached the junction for the actual loop at about 3,400 feet.
+Taking a left, I picked my way down a steep rocky descent before going to the bottom and climbing to Mountain Hancock’s summit.

 The alpine zone is a favorite of mine.
-I love the pungent smell of spruce and pine, weaving my way through increasingly stunted trees as I make my way towards the sky above.
-Views were not some of the best I’ve seen in New Hampshire, but that is relative to other views in the White Mountains.
+I love the pungent smell of spruce and pine, weaving my way through increasingly stunted trees as I make my way toward the sky above.
+Views were not some of the best in New Hampshire compared to other White Mountains views.
 Mt.
-Hancock was still a beautiful mountain and had wide vistas to admire.
+Hancock was still a beautiful mountain and had expansive vistas to admire.

-Making my way over to Middle Hemlock, I arrived at an empty South Hancock Peak where I found a good flat topped sitting rock and settled down for a late lunch of tortillas and Honey Almond Butter.
-A small AGGRESSIVE chipmunk demanded I share some mixed nuts with him, so I gave up a cashew.
+Making my way over to Middle Hemlock, I arrived at an empty South Hancock Peak, where I found an excellent flat-topped sitting rock and settled down for a late lunch of tortillas and Honey Almond Butter.
+Unfortunately, a tiny AGGRESSIVE chipmunk demanded I share mixed nuts with him, so I gave up cashew.
 It was a toll for traveling across his summit.

 Cedar Brook Trail

-The descent back down to Cedar Brook Trail was the same as the ascent up to Hancock Mountain – STEEP!
+The descent down to Cedar Brook Trail was the same as the ascent up to Hancock Mountain – STEEP!
 The first half mile was slow and tedious as I picked my way down.
 I can’t even imagine coming down that in inclement weather.
-There were sections that with just a small amount of rain would become treacherous mud slides!
+There were sections that, with just a tiny amount of rain, would become treacherous mudslides!

 This was also the location of bruise number one.
-I use Black Diamond hiking poles, but even these could not stop me from sliding as my feet shot out from under me on an especially steep and sandy piece of trail.
+I use Black Diamond hiking poles, but these could not stop me from sliding as my feet shot out from under me on an incredibly steep and sandy trail.
 Fortunately, there were large, HARD rocks to slam my arms into to stop the slide.
 Ugh…

-As I moved down Cedar Brook, it definitely became less maintained.
-Like many of the trails I would hike over the next two days, the trail was brushy, with blow downs and boggy, wet areas.
-In a few instances the trail had been completely washed away.
-Nature took back it’s own quickly, and this just meant I would need to stay focused and aware of my surroundings as I hiked.
+As I moved down Cedar Brook, it became less maintained.
+Like many trails I would hike over the next two days, the trail was brushy, with blowdowns and boggy, wet areas.
+In a few instances, the trail had been thoroughly washed away.
+Nature took back its own quickly, which meant I needed to stay focused and aware of my surroundings as I hiked.

-Finding camping was a little harder than I had expected.
-I like to stay out of sight of the trail I’m hiking on if possible.
+Finding camping was a little more complicated than I had expected.
+If possible, I like to stay out of sight of the trail I’m hiking on.
 The Pemigewasset River on my left, and the mountains on my right, made for a narrow corridor.
-Even when I moved away from the river, the woods were very dense with low lying wet ground.
+Even when I moved away from the river, the woods were dense with low-lying wet ground.

-There were not a lot of options, and it was getting dark, so about a quarter of mile up the Wilderness Trail I finally turned off into the woods and found a small, clear area to set up my Altaplex Tarp-tent.
+There were few options, and it was getting dark, so about a quarter of a mile up the Wilderness Trail, I finally turned off into the woods and found a small, cprecisearea to set up my Altaplex Tarp tent.
 Clear is probably the wrong word – more like “open.”

-The ground was covered in small saplings, rocks and debris, and I moved fast to try and clear some space as it grew darker.
-By the time I had begun to set up my shelter, everything was by feel and memory.
+The ground was covered in small saplings, rocks, and debris, and I moved fast to try and clear some space as it grew darker.
+Everything was by feeling and memory by the time I had begun to set up my shelter.
 Swarms of mosquitoes had descended upon me when I quit moving, and I did not want to stop to dig out my headlamp.
 Thankfully, I know my gear well enough to set up with my eyes closed.

 Desolation Loop – End of Day

-I was tired, and once I had settled in for the evening I ate a couple of bars and curled up under my Katabatic Flex quilt.
+I was tired, and once I had settled in for the evening, I ate a couple of bars and curled up under my Katabatic Flex quilt.
 The quilt was new, and temperatures were cooling off quickly.
 I was interested in seeing how the quilt performed in cooler temperatures.
-My Neoair pad made the rocks and debris non-existent, and I began drifting off quickly.
+Unfortunately, my Neoair pad made the rocks and debris non-existent, and I began drifting off quickly.

 Nights in the forest are peaceful.
 I listened as small animals began to come alive around me.
-They had stayed hidden while I invaded their world, but now tiny, quick steps let me know they were beginning to venture out to investigate the intruder.
-While I slept their larger friends would probably also come to take a look.
+They had stayed hidden while I invaded their world, but now tiny, quick steps let me know they were starting to venture out to investigate the intruder.
+While I slept, their more prominent friends would probably also come to take a look.